reddit/node-rest-cache/README.md

   cache can put data into the proper place.
 (This also means you can work with multiple data types at once.)

-The cache will generate a key based on a SHA of the JSON.stringified parameters.
+The cache will generate a key based on a sha1 of the JSON.stringified parameters.
 It will then look up a list of IDs returned for that key+sha.
 If it does not exist, it will return a Promise, and attempt to resolve the function passed in with the parameters supplied.
 It will pass on a promise rejection, or if it is